ECMA-262-3 in detail. Chapter 5. Functions.

 }

-Function Expression (abbreviated form is FE) is a function which:
+A Function Expression (abbreviated form is FE) is a function which:

-• has an optional name;
+• can have an optional name;

 • and is created at the code execution stage.